alexandrugrigore/alexandrugrigore.github.io/index.md

 ## Experience:

+- **Full stack Developer, Revobet, contract, 2023.March – present**
+    - **Project description:** I am currently working as a full stack developer on multi-tenant betting platform.
+Mainly wokring with Java17 and VueJS - Typescript.
+    - **Roles:** development, feature design, refactoring
+    - **Roles description:** Given that the team is very agile, I work on whatever task is highest priority; new features, integrations, bugfixing, no matter if it's in the backend, frontend or both.

-- **Data Engineer, GoPro, 2021.September – present**
+- **Data Engineer, GoPro, 2021.September – 2023.March**
-  - **Project description:** I am currently working on various projects involving Big Data, using Scala,
+    - **Project description:** Worked on various projects involving Big Data, using Scala,
     in some particular cases Java, and Spark for development.
     Other non-development tools I use include SQL (Spark), Databricks, Docker, AWS, Airflow.
     - **Roles:** development, design, refactoring, data pipelines
-    - **Roles description:** I am mainly a data pipeline developer/designer for various bigdata use cases.
+    - **Roles description:** Was mainly a data pipeline developer/designer for various bigdata use cases.
     I sometimes also work on infrastructure projects (implementing APIs that are used internally)

 - **Software Development Engineer, Orange Services, 2017.November – 2021.September**
-    - **Project description:** I am currently working on various projects involving Big Data, using Scala,
+    - **Project description:** Worked on various projects involving Big Data, using Scala,
     in some particular cases Java, and Spark for development.
     Other non-development tools I use include SQL (Spark, Hive, Impala), Kafka, YARN, HDFS, Hue, bash and Cloudera as a management tool.
     - **Roles:** development, design, refactoring, devops